joaomcruz/challenge-qa-engineer-bravocare/README.md

 - If you want to see the tests running, you can use the script `cy:open` to open the cypress app.
 Once you open it, click on the "E2E Testing" configured button, select the browser of your choice, and click on the "Start E2E Testing in select browser".
 Then you're going to see the spec(test file) named "Automation_Exercise_Tests".
   Click on it and it'll trigger the tests automatically.

-# Important

-1 - I added CI to this project.
-So that every time I push something new, it's going to trigger the test cases via GitHub Actions